 Class 1 vehicles

-- Manually operated wheelchairs (not electrically powered).
+- Manually operated wheelchairs (not powered by electric).

 Class 2 vehicles have the following features: